angelgar/JAMAPsych_2021_SuicideRiskFactors/README.md

 ## Code

+All of these scripts are in R Markdown format, and there's also an .md version of them that can be vizualized on github.

 ### Processing

 The code is divided into two folders.
 The first (Data_Processing) contains all the necessary scripts to process the data into R. To execute this script.
 You need to have the raw data files "w1mother.sas7bdat", "w2mother_suicideonly.csv", and "w1w2suicidedata.RData" under the "/Data/Raw_Data" directory.
 There are three scripts in this folder that have to be run in order: